jvalin17/Web-Application-based-on-RESTful-API/README.md

 I have loaded several gem files such as
 gem gmap4rails - It is used for google maps api
 gem geocoder - It is used for google maps too but for conversion of cities to points and vice versa
 gem rails_12factor - It is used to use all the features on heroku
+gem rails_admin

 ##Reference
 stuk.io videos on youtube were extremly helpful.
 Stackoverflow

 ##Steps on Ubuntu to deploy app